imshantnu/deputy-coding-exercise/README.md

 To keep it sensible and within scope I assumed, I had a REST API client which feed me information I needed, ideally I would have liked doing a Koa.js server running node as backen, but for maintaining my gole of 10 hours, i decided to use https://www.mockapi.io/.
 Its a free online tool that lets you mock api endpoints and do provide fake data while supporting GET, PUT, POST and DELETE(all of which i needed)

 ## Retrospective
-It ended up a long challenge which took me whole weekend plus some time to code, i almost spent 12 hours into it and still had to let few things go.
-I
+It ended up a long challenge which took me whole weekend plus some time to code, I almost spent 12 hours into it and still had to let few things to do.

 I was not able to unit test, though it was one of the requiremnents of challenge. for unit testing i had chosen Jest as my testing framework.
 If i can take more time, this would be the first thing i will do.

 Also, the challenge is visually not where I wanted it to be, with responsiveness taking a hit.

 Overall, it wqas a massive challenge with a lot of features to be implemented, and I think i did a decent job in wrapping up the functionality.
 However if i have more time i would like to push some tests and fix the UI across viewports.